ParallelMaths/parallel/pages/8-24-north-pole.md

 ## 1. The North Pole riddle – the genius version

-This video is titled “Elon Musk’s favorite interview question”, and it explores in great depth a question that we have covered in two recent Parallelograms.
-By the way, if you have not heard of Elon Musk, he studied physics at university and he is now labelled the real life Iron Man because he has built a business empire based on developing incredible technology – everything from batteries to rockets.
-In fact, the second video shows Elon Musk in a cameo in the “Iron Man 2” movie.
+This video explores in great depth a question that we have covered in two recent Parallelograms.

 @[youtube](c_Vl4T4Anc4?rel=0)